diwalkerdev/Aim/README.md

 tested.

 ## Updates
+* (23/01/2022) CLI has changed again.
+Removed previous change.
+There is now a `exec` command that executes several commands in one.
+For example `aim exec <path> <build> clobber build run`.
 * (23/12/2021) CLI has changed. `list`, `build`, `run` and `clobber` are now `target` commands and are executed like so:
 `aim target <path> build <name>` instead of `aim build --target=<path> <name>`.
 This is to make switching between commands easier.